-In honor of St. Patrick’s Day a hearty beef stew surrounded by buttery crust made with a nice local stout seemed like the right thing to do.
+In honor of St. Patrick’s Day, a hearty beef stew surrounded by a buttery crust made with a nice local stout seemed like the right thing to do.
 How can you go wrong with tender chunks of beef and hearty vegetables in a rich, luscious gravy surrounded by puff pastry?

 I don’t know about you, but when I order a pot pie and discover it’s only crusted on top, I feel duped, swindled … hoodwinked even.
 Not cool.
 So, you can bet your bottom dollar my pot pie has a crust on all sides.

 However, I did take one shortcut and used store-bought puff pastry.
 I wanted just a little time-saving assistance.
 As it is, this recipe still takes a bit of time.
 It’s definitely made for a weekend cooking session, not a weeknight.
 But trust me, take the time, you won’t regret it.
 And, if by all means, you have the extra time, make the crust from scratch.
 Just be sure to save me a bite.

 For me, this recipe all starts with the beer.
 The stout is what imparts the creaminess to the gravy.
 Normally I use classic Guinness in my beef stew creations, however this time I chose to up the roasted depth of flavor and creaminess by instead using Kent Falls Coffee Milk Stout.
 Kent Falls Coffee Milk Stout is brewed with Connecticut grown and malted barley, a selection of roasted malts, and the addition of lactose (milk sugar) before conditioning on coffee from Sacred Grounds in Sherman, CT.